 “Communication and being able to carry on a conversation with somebody are what make us uniquely human and how we connect to other people,” Dr. Savage said.

 She explained that SLPs work with individuals from birth to end of life to help them communicate and swallow.
 Skills that SLPs teach and rehabilitate include talking, reading, writing, thinking (cognition), social communication, feeding, and swallowing.

 While pursuing her undergraduate degree in psychology, Dr. Savage became fascinated with language development and entered a master’s-level SLP program following graduation.
 She was originally interested in working with children but wrote her master’s thesis on adults with aphasia, which exposed her to a new set of patients.

 She continued in school to get her PhD so she could teach and have a research focus.
 Her research during her PhD was on conversation therapy for aphasia, which she continues to research today.

-In her own experience, Dr. Savage remembers times as an SLP where OTs and PTs would pull her aside and say, ‘I can’t communicate with my patient, can you please help me?’ or ‘I can’t get my child to talk to me and they aren’t following directions and I can’t get them to do therapy.’
+In her own experience as a clinician, Dr. Savage remembers times when OTs and PTs would pull her aside and say, “I can’t communicate with my patient—can you please help me?” or “I can’t get the child to talk to me, and they aren’t following directions, and I can’t get them to do their exercises.”
 SLPs play an integral role in helping other disciplines communicate with their patients.

 “Because the whole goal is to improve patient outcomes and we’re all seeing the same patient, if we work together the patient outcomes improve,” Dr. Savage said.

-“Developing that relationship with them that this is a collaborative approach to their education and that I’m here to support them through whatever means that they want to communicate has made my online teaching successful,” she said.
+“Developing that relationship with them that this is a collaborative approach to their education and that I’m here to support them through whatever ways they want to communicate has made my online teaching successful,” she said.
 “It’s been really exciting and challenging to learn how to teach in a different way and engage students online.”